This Inside-Out Egg Roll Bowl recipe is a delicious way to deliver a heaping helping of veggies.

 - 1 lb ground pork, (you can also use turkey, chicken, or beef)

-- 2 tbsp peanut or vegetable oil,, divided
+- 2 tablespoon peanut or vegetable oil,, divided

 - 1 large onion,, large dice or sliced into large quarter-rings (you can use red, yellow, or white onions)